vhscom/archuro/README.md

 4. Finally, run `archuro install` to install dependencies.

 To uninstall run `make uninstall` from project root directory.

+## Usage

+Run `archuro --help` after installation for usage instructions.
+To get a disposabe Arch Linux container run `archuro tty`.
+To get a reusable container run `archuro save && archuro run`.
+Run `archuro ps` to view running containers and `archuro attach` to attach a tty otherwise.

+Once you've stowed with `archuro init -S` you may continue using `brew bundle` just like you normally would and Archuro will help you keep track of your dependencies.

 ## VSCode Setup